Orthotics, Podiatry, Sports Medicine South Surrey, White Rock

 You may experience morning stiffness & joint tightness during the first month of your break-in period.
 This is normal, transitory and will subside.
 However, if you experience new joint pain, which continues to increase for more than three days, discuss these symptoms with the doctor.

-Buy a sturdy slip-on shoe or slide with a removable insole to accommodate your orthotics.
+Buy a sturdy slip-on shoe or a slide –type / backless shoe with a removable insole to accommodate your orthotics.
 Designate this shoe as a “house shoe”.
 Wear your orthotics at all times when indoors.
 There is no break-in period for house shoes – wear them full time.

 Do not wear your new orthotics while running or participating in any sport activity until you are tolerating them all day during normal activity levels.
 The added stress of increased activity too soon may require an additional “Break-in” period.
 Be conservative and patient in order to avoid any undue stress.